 Previously, Mr. Dudley served as executive vice president of the Markets Group at the New York Fed, where he also managed the System Open Market Account for the FOMC.
 The Markets Group oversees domestic open market and foreign exchange trading operations and the provisions of account services to foreign central banks.

 In 2012, Mr. Dudley was appointed chairman of the Committee on the Global Financial System of the Bank for International Settlements (BIS).
 Previously, Mr. Dudley served as chairman of the Committee on Payment and Settlement Systems of the BIS from 2009 to 2012.
-He is a member of the board of directors of the BIS and chairman of the Economic Club of New York.
+He is a member of the board of directors of the BIS.

 Michael Strine is first vice president at the Federal Reserve Bank of New York, the second ranking officer in the Bank and its chief operating officer, as well as an alternate voting member of the Federal Open Market Committee.